 Martha Jane "Mattie" (Minerd) Stairs was born on Nov.
 6, 1863 in Bridgeport, near Mount Pleasant, Westmoreland County, PA, the daughter of Eli and Mary Ann (Baer) Minerd.

-In about 1879, when Mattie was age 16, she married 20-year-old Lehman Garner Stairs (1860-1930), a native of Somerset County, PA.
+In about 1879, when Mattie was age 16, she married 20-year-old Lehman Garner Stairs (Aug.
+1860-1930), the son of Jacob Stairs and a native of Somerset County, PA.

 Their nine children were Clarence Garner Stairs, Lula Swift, Clyde L. Stairs, Ray Clayton Stairs, Bessie Mae Hanson Brady Wierbacki, Charles M. Stairs, Pearl Nora Hence Sines Sonavec, Earl Norman Stairs and one whose identity is unknown but died in childhood.

 In 1910, the census shows the Stairses making their home in Diamond Street in Mount Pleasant, with Lehman working as a driver for a local flour mill.
 Newlywed daughter and son in law Lula and Samuel Swift lived under their roof at that time.